TheXDS/Vivianne/README.md

 [![Issues](https://img.shields.io/github/issues/TheXDS/Vivianne)](https://github.com/TheXDS/Vivianne/issues)
 [![MIT](https://img.shields.io/github/license/TheXDS/Vivianne)](https://mit-license.org/)

-Vivianne is a modern Need For Speed 3/4 All-in-one VIV/FSH/QFS editor that aims to provide you with tools to edit textures, car performance and fedata files inside VIVs, as well as serial number scan, FSH<->QFS conversion and Car re-classificator.
+Vivianne is a modern Need For Speed 3/4 All-in-one VIV and FSH/QFS editor that aims to provide you with tools to edit textures, car performance and fedata files inside VIVs, as well as serial number scan, FSH<->QFS conversion and Car re-classificator.
 Mod installer/manager planned as well.

 > **WARNING: This is a very early, work in progress app.
 A lot of things will not work correctly.**